ray-project/ray/doc/source/cluster/guide.rst

 Deploying an application
 ------------------------

-The recommended way of connecting to a ray cluster is to use the ``ray.client.connect()`` API and connect via the Ray Client.
+The recommended way of connecting to a Ray cluster is to use the ``Ray.client.connect()`` API and connect via the Ray Client.

 .. note::

-  Using ``ray.client.connect()`` is generally a best practice because it allows you to test your code locally, and deploy to a cluster with **no code changes**.
+  Using ``Ray.client.connect()`` is generally a best practice because it allows you to test your code locally, and deploy to a cluster with **no code changes**.

-To connect via Ray Client, set the ``RAY_ADDRESS`` environment variable to the address of the ray client server.
+To connect via Ray Client, set the ``RAY_ADDRESS`` environment variable to the address of the Ray client server.

-:ref:`Learn more about setting up the ray client server here <ray-client>`.
+:ref:`Learn more about setting up the Ray client server here <Ray-client>`.

 .. note::

   When deploying an application, the job will be killed if the driver disconnects.

-  A detached actor can be used to avoid having a long running driver.
+  :ref:`A detached actor <actor-lifetimes>` can be used to avoid having a long running driver.

 Monitoring and observability
 ----------------------------

 Ray comes with 3 main observability features:

-1. :ref:`The dashboard <ray-dashboard>`
+1. :ref:`The dashboard <Ray-dashboard>`
-2. :ref:`ray status <monitor-cluster>`
+2. :ref:`Ray status <monitor-cluster>`
 3. :ref:`Prometheus metrics <multi-node-metrics>`

 Monitoring the cluster via the dashboard
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:ref:`The dashboard provides detailed information about the state of the cluster <ray-dashboard>`, including the running jobs, actors, workers, nodes, etc.
+:ref:`The dashboard provides detailed information about the state of the cluster <Ray-dashboard>`, including the running jobs, actors, workers, nodes, etc.

 By default, the cluster launcher and operator will launch the dashboard, but not publicly expose it.

-If you launch your application via the cluster launcher, you can securely portforward local traffic to the dashboard via the ``ray dashboard`` command (which establishes an SSH tunnel).
+If you launch your application via the cluster launcher, you can securely portforward local traffic to the dashboard via the ``Ray dashboard`` command (which establishes an SSH tunnel).
 The dashboard will now be visible at ``http://localhost:8265``.